 Tongabezi is a dream, but whilst dreaming, I went to heaven and discovered Sindabezi.
 Sindabezi is Tongabezi’s private island about 20 minutes boat ride down the river.
-Colonial chic at its finest, but without the colonial attitude—Tongabezi and Sindabezi are incredibly socially responsible— Sindabezi was straight from the pages of a fairytale.
+Colonial chic at its finest, but without the colonial overtones—Tongabezi and Sindabezi are incredibly socially responsible— Sindabezi was straight from the pages of a fairytale.
 There were lizards the size of a spaniel, and nests of baby birds just chilling in the huts.
 The interiors were perfectly curated, no hut had walls, but drapes and more nets around the four-poster.
 Each hut is raised up on stilts with antique wooden washstands, open-air roll-top baths, outdoor showers and hammocks to watch fisherman raft by as you swing in the breeze.

 My beloved boyfriend failed to shake off a bug he’d caught early on in our trip, taking a turn for the worse soon after arriving at Tongabezi.
 Having been advised by a London travel clinic to always fly back to SA to be treated, I can’t say I wasn’t more than a little concerned.
 Exhausted with worry and unable to sleep, I took a fretful 6am walk around the grounds, while he sweated and slept, teeth chattering, body shaking.
 I was approached by a kindly manager (again, terms like this just feel wrong at Tongabezi), and within minutes they were on the phone to the best doctor in Zambia.
 With an appointment within the hour, Tongabezi’s driver was ready and waiting and Mr Man was really, properly looked after by an international-standard medic.
 Tongabezi’s Dr Sanjay turned out to be so good, carrying out world-class malaria tests in his office, (the result was negative, thank God) and promising me his own dog if he was wrong about the diagnosis, he even carried on Whatsapping me back in London about his progress.
 And this was all well after we’d paid his incredibly reasonable fee.